 95% of EU transport (excl. bunkers) emissions come from cars, vans, trucks, and buses (i.e. road transport), and these emissions have been growing since 2013 despite CO2 standards for cars and vans in force since 2009.
 Last year, transport emissions rose by 2.1% (18.7 Mt CO2 equivalent - this is equivalent to all Estonian emissions in 2016).
 The year before, they rose by 14.3 Mt CO2 equivalent.

-These figures put into question the EU’s ability to deliver on its Paris Commitments and limit global warming to well below 2 degrees, putting at peril its claims to global climate leadership.
+These figures put into question the EU’s ability to deliver on its Paris Commitments (outlined in the Paris Agreement) and limit global warming to well below 2 degrees, putting at peril its claims to global climate leadership.
 Given the long-term EU goal (and necessity) of up to 95% emission cuts compared to 1990 levels, unless control can be levered on transport emissions the goal is clearly in jeopardy.

 So why are transport emissions still out of control given the arsenal of measures that the EU, Member States and cities have at their disposal?